-The test reports shall be produced by either a manufacturer's laboratory or by a Nationally Recognized Testing Laboratory (NRTL).
-The Applicant may request certification of efficiencies supported by the supplied test results in accordance with 10 CFR 429.17(1).

-An Applicant requesting AHRI to submit data to the California Energy Commission (CEC) shall submit test reports in the current CEC approved test data format and compliance form.
-Additional information may be needed to meet EPA ENERGY STAR® program requirements.
+STEP.
+2.1.1.1 Methods to Establish Ratings

+STEP 2.1.1.1.1 Qualify Models Using Test Reports.
+Applicants shall establish ratings for models specified in Section 1.5.1 based on a minimum of two (2) test reports on different samples in accordance with the sampling provisions in 10 CFR 429.17; or

+STEP 2.1.1.1.2 Qualify Models Using An AEDM.
+Applicants shall establish ratings for models specified in Section 1.5.1.2 based on a model qualified using STEP 2.1.1.1.1 provided that the following conditions are met:

+• Gas Storage, Gas Instantaneous, or Residential-duty Commercial Gas Storage.
+A model qualified without test reports must have an input rating within 10% of the model qualified using STEP 2.1.1.1.1.

+• Electric Storage.
+A model qualified without test reports must meet the following conditions:

+- Has an input rating above that of the model qualified using STEP 2.1.1.1.1; or - Has its First Hour Rating result in the same draw pattern as that of model qualified using STEP 2.1.1.1.1 when its input rating is below that of the model qualified using STEP 2.1.1.1.1.

+STEP.
+2.1.1.2 Method to Establish Compliance with AHRI 1430.
+Applicants claiming electric resistance storage water heater or heat pump water heater model compliance with AHRI Standard 1430 (I-P), Demand Flexible Electric Storage Water Heaters (with Addendum 1), per Section 3.12 shall provide one (1) demand response test report corresponding to the smallest rated storage volume model in each draw pattern.
+This report will qualify all models with similar controls for compliance with AHRI Standard 1430 corresponding to that draw pattern.

-- STEP 2.1.2 Processing Application Package. - STEP 2.1.2.1 Performance Certification Agreement for Original Equipment Manufacturer (OEM Agreement).
-No further action required beyond that listed in Section 4, STEP 4.2 of the AHRI General Operations Manual. - STEP 2.1.2.2 Participation and Licensing Fee Invoice.
+STEP 2.1.2 Processing Application Package.

+STEP 2.1.2.1 Performance Certification Agreement for Original Equipment Manufacturer (OEM Agreement).
+No further action required beyond that listed in Section 4, STEP 4.2 of the AHRI General Operations Manual.

+STEP 2.1.2.2 Participation and Licensing Fee Invoice.
 Payment of the Participation and Licensing Fee is due within 30 calendar days of the invoice issue date.
 Testing shall not be conducted until the invoice is paid in full.
-No further action required beyond that listed in Section 4, STEP 4.2 of the AHRI General Operations Manual. - STEP 2.1.3 Selection and Acquisition of Test Samples. - STEP 2.1.3.1 Number of Qualification Tests.
+No further action required beyond that listed in Section 4, STEP 4.2 of the AHRI General Operations Manual.

+STEP 2.1.3 Selection and Acquisition of Test Samples.

+STEP 2.1.3.1 Number of Qualification Tests.
 Thirty percent (30%) of an Applicant's Basic Models shall be tested.
 Fractional models should be rounded to the nearest whole number using traditional rounding methods.
-Each Applicant shall test a minimum of one (1) Residential Water Heater Basic Model. - STEP 2.1.3.2 Acquisitions of Qualification Test Samples/Selection Criteria.
+Each Applicant shall test a minimum of one (1) Residential Water Heater Basic Model.

+STEP 2.1.3.2 Acquisitions of Qualification Test Samples/Selection Criteria.
 Within 30 calendar days of a request from AHRI, the Applicant shall have samples available for selection.
-Samples shall be acquired in accordance with Section 3 of this manual. - STEP 2.1.4 Qualification Testing.
+Samples shall be acquired in accordance with Section 3 of this manual.

+STEP 2.1.4 Qualification Testing.
 AHRI shall supply the Laboratory with the Applicant's published ratings.
-The Laboratory shall conduct the testing of the samples in accordance with the Standard, against the published ratings. - STEP 2.1.4.1 Successful Completion of All Qualification Tests.
+The Laboratory shall conduct the testing of the samples in accordance with the Standard, against the published ratings.

+STEP 2.1.4.1 Successful Completion of All Qualification Tests.
 If all qualification tests pass, proceed to STEP 2.1.5.